suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.DELEGATION: Delegation of Authority in Manifest {#req-use-delegation}

-Any manifest format MUST enable the delivery of a key claim with, but not authenticated by, a manifest.
-This key claim delivers a new key with which the recipient can verify the manifest.
+A manifest format MUST enable the delivery of delegation information.
+This information delivers a new key with which the recipient can verify the manifest.

 Satisfies: [USER_STORY.MFST.DELEGATION](#user-story-mfst-delegation)